giongto35/cloud-morph/README.md

 - C++ is chosen because it has good support for WindowsAPI.
 - Golang is not really a crucial part of this design.
 It helps spawn Webserver conveniently.
 With [Pion](https://github.com/pion/webrtc/) library in Go, WebRTC streaming becomes really handy.

-## Roadmap

-- Performance improvement.
+## Road Map - Request for Help

+- UI improvement - I'm not frontend developer, so really need help on this.
+- Full Dockerize for easy local experiment.
+- Port C++ Window API to Rust.
+- Audio - With PulseAudio virtualization.
+- GPU acceleration. - Integrate with FFMPEG job.
 - Multiplex application sessions.
 Currently, only collaborative mode is supported, which serves all application's sessions from the same single instance.
-- Improve flow to deploy app needs initialization.
-- Integrate with Lutris to simplify game initialization.
+- Performance optimization.
 - Web Mobile controller supprt.
-Currently, mouse click is simulated.
+Currently, mouse click is already simulated.
-- Packaging frontend as a component.
+- Packaging frontend as a plugin that can be imported in any Webpage.